 SUNLIGHT is on from 30 September to 28 December in Focal Point Gallery, Southend-on-Sea.

-Elizabeth Price, winner of the Turner prize is the first ever artist in residence with the Rutherford Appleton Laboratory (RAL) with scientist Dr Hugh Mortimer supported by the Leverhulme Trust.
-Price is working with Dr Mortimer and exploring his research, the archive, video footage and photographs and will be producing a new work in 2013.
+Elizabeth Price, winner of the Turner prize 2012, is the first ever artist in residence with RAL with space scientist Dr Hugh Mortimer supported by the Leverhulme Trust.
+Price is working with Dr Mortimer and exploring his research, the Rutherford Appleton Space archive, video footage and photographs and is producing this new work, which will evolve in 2014.

 Writers, artists and filmmakers from H. G. Wells, Arthur C. Clarke to Stanley Kubrick have been inspired by space and our place in the Universe.
 Many other Space research organisations have created artists’ residencies such as NASA’s space programme; which has included artists Laurie Anderson and Tomas Saraceno.

 We produced a schools programme, Invisible Waves, with Hounsdown Secondary School in Southampton to accompany Elizabeth Price’s residency at RAL.
 This has provided young people with an imaginative and stimulating way of engaging with Space Science and Climate Change.

 More info about Elizabeth Price’s work at her gallery MOTInternational.